 Wasat – δ Geminorum (Delta Geminorum)

-Delta Geminorum is also bright enough to be visible to the naked eye.
+Delta Geminorum is also bright enough to be visible to the unaided eye.
 It has a visual magnitude of 3.53 and is about 60.5 light years distant.
 It has the stellar classification F0 IV, which means that it is a yellow-white subgiant star.

 The star’s traditional name, Wasat, means “middle” in Arabic.
 The star is also sometimes known by its Chinese name, Ta Tsun.